Biodegradable Urn – Which One Is Right For Me?

-If you want to be cremated after you pass and make an environmentally-friendly choice with a biodegradable urn for your memorial, you’re not alone.
-Over half of Americans who pass are now being cremated (mainly due to cremation cost and with people as traditional as in the past) and millions of people are looking for eco-friendly memorial options.
-These options include planting ashes with a biodegradable urn to grow a tree memorial, scattering ashes with an urn made from eco-friendly materials, burying ashes in a biodegradable container, or scattering ashes at sea with a water urn, to name a few.
+If you want to be cremated after you pass and choose an environmentally-friendly choice with a biodegradable urn for your memorial, you’re not alone.
+Over half of all Americans who pass are now being cremated (mainly due to cremation cost and with people not as traditional as in the past) and millions of people are looking for eco-friendly memorial options.
+These options include planting a loved one's ashes with a biodegradable urn to grow a tree memorial, scattering ashes at a special place outdoors with an urn made from eco-friendly materials, burying ashes in a biodegradable urn or other eco-friendly container, or scattering ashes at sea or another body of water with a water urn, among many others.

 Tree Memorial with a Biodegradable Urn

 The Living Urn® is a unique and uplifting option that allows families to plant the ashes of a loved one in its proprietary biodegradable urn and planting system to grow a beautiful tree memorial.
 This patented system includes a proprietary, all natural biodegradable urn that is made from recycled plant materials using only heat and pressure (no glues or chemicals).
 It also includes RootProtect®, a special natural soil additive that helps to counter the natural properties of ashes to create a more balanced growing environment for tree and plant growth.
 A starter bag of mulch is also provided along with easy to follow, step by step instructions.
 The entire system comes packaged in an attractive, eco-friendly bamboo casing used to store the urn with ashes until planting time and to make it easy to safely transport the urn to the planting site.
 It also creates a nice presentation when families hold planting ceremonies.